Brisbane Entertainment Centre: Notable events

 The opening event for the centre was on 20 February 1986, featuring world champion British ice skaters Torvill and Dean.

 In 1987, Michael Jackson performed during his Bad Tour for two sold-out shows on 27 and 28 November.
 On the 28th, Stevie Wonder appeared on stage and sang with Jackson.

 The October 9, 2000 edition of WCW Nitro, the flagship programme of World Championship Wrestling, was filmed at the venue during a tour of Australia by the promotion.

 Beyoncé has performed there many times, notably in 2002 and 2005 as a member of Destiny's Child, and then in 2007, 2009, and 2013 as a solo artist for her world tours The Beyoncé Experience, I Am...
 Tour and The Mrs Carter Show World Tour.
 She has officially sold over 50,000 tickets and grossed over 7 millions dollars at the venue.

+On January 13, 2007, comedy rock duo Tenacious D performed as part of their Pick of Destiny Tour.

 Lady Gaga performed for more than 31,000 fans over a series of three sold-out shows in June 2012 as part of the Oceanic leg of her Born This Way Ball Tour (2012–2013).
 She had previously performed at the venue in March 2010 as part of The Monster Ball Tour (2009–2011) and later performed at the venue again in August 2014 as part of artRave: The ARTPOP Ball Tour (2014).

+American singer Chris Brown performed at the arena as part of his F.A.M.E.
+Tour.

 American singer and dancer JoJo Siwa performed at the centre as part of the opening nights of the 2020 leg of her D.R.E.A.M.
 The Tour, on January 10 and 11.

 American singer-songwriter Billie Eilish performed at the venue from 17 September 2022 to 19 September 2022 as part of her Happier Than Ever Tour.
 Eilish returned to the centre for her Hit Me Hard and Soft: The Tour, performing on February 18, 19, 21 and 22 February, as part of the opening nights of the 2025 leg of said tour.

-American rock singer P!NK is the highest selling solo artist in the Centre’s history.
+American pop singer P!NK is the highest selling solo artist in the Centre’s history.
 In 2009 the P!NK Ladies Door 6 Female toilets were officially opened by P!NK herself to commemorate this outstanding achievement.

-American rock band Linkin Park will play two shows on March 3rd and 5th in 2026.
+American rock band Linkin Park played two shows on March 3rd and 5th in 2026 for their From Zero World Tour.
+They previously played at the venue on 22 October 2007 as part of the Minutes to Midnight World Tour, and again on 3 December 2010 as part of the A Thousand Suns World Tour.

+mgk came to the arena on April 16, 2026 on his Lost Americana Tour.